horsensbib/Leksikon/README.md

-# Horsens-Leksikon-WP
+# Leksikon
-WordPress Theme for Local Encyclopaedia Horsens Leksikon
+A WordPress Theme for the Local Encyclopaedia of the City of Horsens, DK. horsensleksikon.dk